Updated February 27, 2026

 • $25,000 for property damage.

-While this makes you legal to drive, it won’t protect you against many major accidents or damage to your own car.
+While this legally meets the minimum coverage required in Utah, it won’t protect you against many major accidents or damage to your own car.
 For better protection, many Jerry drivers increase their coverage limits and buy comprehensive and collision coverage.
-Considering over 6% of Utah drivers are uninsured, it might also be a good choice to buy uninsured/underinsured motorist (UIM) protection.
+Considering over 6% of Utah drivers are uninsured, it might also be a good choice to buy uninsured/underinsured motorist (UM/UIM) protection.

 • Coverage definitions